-description: The anisotropic random diffusion coefficient has, at every point in D, a notable direction regarding diffusion; that is, a direction perpendicular to which diffusion is isotropic with a global strength a and in which the strength of diffusion may be considerably different and also may vary in space.
-We can represent this notable direction with its spatially varying directional strength as a random vector field $\mathbf{V}$ .
+We note that the numerical treatment of isotropic random diffusion coefficients, ie. $\mathbf{A}(\omega) = a(\omega)\mathbf{I}$, has already been considered, for example, in [3, 4, 6, 8, 18].
+However, since the simulations in applications may require anisotropic diffusion, we subsequently consider anisotropic random diffusion coefficients that fit the following description: The anisotropic random diffusion coefficient has, at every point in D, a notable direction regarding diffusion; that is a direction perpendicular to which diffusion is isotropic with a global strength a and in which the strength of diffusion may be considerably different and also may vary in space.
+We can represent this notable direction with its spatially varying directional strength as a random vector field \mathbf{V} .

-One interpretation for random diffusion coefficients of this type is to consider diffusion in a medium that is comprised of thin fibers.
-The direction of these fibers is then described by the direction of $\mathbf{V}$ and the strength of diffusion in a fiber is given by $\|\mathbf{V}\|2$ .
-The diffusion from a fiber to a neighboring fiber is the diffusion that is perpendicular to $\mathbf{V}$ and is thus considered to have strength a.
+One interpretation for random diffusion coefficients of this type is to consider diffusion in a medium that is comprised of thin fibres.
+The direction of these fibres is then described by the direction of \mathbf{V} and the strength of diffusion in a fibre is given by $\|\mathbf{V}\|2$.
+The diffusion from a fibre to a neighbouring fibre is the diffusion that is perpendicular to \mathbf{V} and is thus considered to have strength a.

 The application we have in mind here amounts from cardiac electrophysiology: The electrical activation of the human heart has been an active area of research during the last decades.
 It has been known for a long time that the heart exhibits a fibrous structure.
-By now, it is well understood that these fibers play a major role for both the electrical and the mechanical properties of the heart muscle.
-More precisely, the fibers have a very complex but also well-organized structure, exhibiting key features that can be identified in all healthy subjects, such as a helical distribution with opposite orientations, from the endocardium to the epicardium, see, e.g., [19, 20].
-A visualization of the fiber structure can be found in Figure 1. in particular, for visualizations of the cardiac fiber structure.
-However, the exact fiber dislocations vary between different individuals and may also change over time within a single individual due to pathologies, such as infarctions.
-Then, the fiber structure is perturbed with the introduction of high variability areas in the presence of scars.
-This uncertainty in the fiber direction is modeled via the vector field V. In this particular application, the ratio between $\|\mathbf{V}\|2$ and a is typically of the order ten to one; see, e.g., [9, 20].
+By now, it is well-understood that these fibres play a major role for both, the electrical and the mechanical properties of the heart muscle.
+More precisely, the fibres have a very complex but also well-organized structure, exhibiting key features that can be identified in all healthy subjects, such as a helical distribution with opposite orientations, from the endocardium to the epicardium, see eg. [19, 20], in particular, for visualisations of the cardiac fiber structure.
+However, the exact fibre dislocations vary between different individuals and may also change over time within a single individual due to pathologies, such as infarctions.
+Then, the fibre structure is perturbed with the introduction of high variability areas in the presence of scars.
+This uncertainty in the fibre direction is modeled via the vector field V. In this particular application, the ratio between $\|\mathbf{V}\|2$ and a is typically of the order ten to one, see eg. [9, 20].

-Moreover, random diffusion coefficients of this type may also be used to model the diffusion in a laminar medium, i.e., a medium comprised of stacked thin layers, by choosing the direction of $\mathbf{V}$ as the normals on the layers.
-Then, we have that in a layer, the diffusion is isotropic with the strength a, and in-between layers, that is, in the direction given by $\mathbf{V}$ , the diffusion strength is given by $\|\mathbf{V}\|2$ .
+Moreover, random diffusion coefficients of this type may also be used to model the diffusion in a laminar medium, i.e. a medium comprised of stacked thin layers, by choosing the direction of \mathbf{V} as the normals on the layers.
+Then, we have that in a layer the diffusion is isotropic with the strength a and in between layers, that is in the direction given by \mathbf{V} , the diffusion strength is given by $\|\mathbf{V}\|2$.